 Additionally, to the care provided by a daycare centre (Kita) it is also possible to consider day care (Kindertagespflege).

 It is particularly popular among parents of children under the age of 3 because of the family atmosphere.
 You can choose the childminder.
-Any childminder can care for up to 5 different children simultaneously.
+Each childminder can look after up to 5 different children simultaneously.

-From birth until enrolment in school, day care is free for up to 25 hours per week.
-If you have a job, do an apprenticeship or attend a German course, your child can receive free day care for 25 hours per week even until they are 14 years old.
+From the child’s first birthday until they start school, childcare is free for up to 25 hours per week.
+If you work, do training or attend a German course, your child can even be cared for free of charge for 25 hours per week from birth until the age of 14.
+Care for longer hours is also possible.
+However, this support may be subject to a fee.

 You can get advice here: https://www.hamburg.de/behoerdenfinder/hamburg/11267302/, (search term: “Kinderpflegebörse”) then type your address.